enketo/enketo/CONTRIBUTING.md

 When connected to a server, such as KoboToolbox, submission data can be retrieved for editing.
 Enketo will populate the form with the retrieved data, and upon submission, it will be marked as a replacement for the original entry.

+TODO: elaborate on steps on how to observe it.

 ---

 #### Offline Capabilities